 How Does Instagram Search Work?

 According to Instagram, the algorithm ranks search results based on several factors, including the accounts you follow, the content you like, and who you’re connected to.
-Users can search by location, top posts, accounts, or using hashtags to search by topic.
+Users can search by location, top posts, accounts, or use hashtags to search by topic.

 From there, Instagram then tries to provide the most relevant results based on those contextual clues.

-Here’s an example from Later, showing what comes up for each tab when they entered the keyword “vancouver.”
+Here’s an example from Later, showing what comes up for each tab when they entered the keyword “Vancouver.”

 How Does Instagram’s Explore Work?